Explore with Kids: Hjemkomst Center

 Leah Tennefos

-Leah is a true Midwesterner: born in Minnesota, educated at the University of North Dakota, and living in Fargo since 2009.
-She has a degree in English and spent years working as a paralegal.
-Leah is now a stay-at-home mom to two boys, Andrew and Sammy.
+Leah is a true Midwesterner: born in Minnesota, educated at the University of North Dakota, and living in Fargo-Moorhead since 2009.
+She has a degree in English, spent years in the legal field, and is now working in the insurance industry.
+Leah is a mom to two boys, Andrew and Sammy.
 She spends her free time reading, traveling, and getting a good workout in.
 She loves learning, music, art, coffee, the oxford comma, and is continually pursuing the elusive goal of having an organized home.

 LEAVE A REPLY